This is shaping up to be a very rough year at the mall.

-Here are 20 chains that are already closing stores this year, counting down to the retailer that may lose the most U.S. locations.
+Here are 27 chains that are shutting down stores this year, counting down to the retailer turning out the lights at the most U.S. locations.
+When you hit the liquidation sales, be sure to take along a cash-back credit card for additional savings.

 Stores closing in 2019: 4